tigh-latte/presentations/lookatmego/presentation.md

 And if you're sitting there thinking:

 "_Am I really about to watch a presentation about rendering markdown???
-Even I could talk about something more interesting than that!_"
+I could talk about something more interesting than that!_"

 <!-- stop -->